natrim/deezer-shortcut/README.md

 Simple app that opens deezer.com in own window and binds itself to media keys.

 NOTE: this app is NOT developed by Deezer.

-NOTE2: this app maybe works
+NOTE2: this app may works, or not .)

-TODO's:
+TODO's (probadly):
 - right click context menu with browser controls
 - better window size handling
 - editable keys